 Even if you haven’t watched One Piece, you might be familiar with one of its popular female characters who steal the limelight whenever she appears on screen – Nico Robin.
-While Robin only joins the Straw Hat crew at a later point, she is still one of the most beloved characters among the ‘Straw Hat Pirates’.
+Robin joins the Straw Hat crew at a later point, she is still one of the most beloved characters among the ‘Straw Hat Pirates’.

 So, why did they make Robin white after the time skip?
 Let’s put on our thinking caps and try to get to the bottom of it.

 What Happened With Robin in 2Y Time Skip?

 There is a significant change seen in all the Straw Hats after the time skip which happens for around 2 years where they train to become stronger and better versions of themselves.
 Because of this time skip, questions have been raised about Robin’s appearance, especially her skin tone.

 While Robin had a darker complexion from the time she was introduced in the Arabasta arc till the Marineford arc, she seems to have acquired a fairer complexion and more of a white skin tone when they all meet up in Sabaody.

 While some people argue that the change in complexion is due to her time in Arabasta where she might’ve gotten a tan; that argument is quite baseless because, in Robin’s flashbacks of her childhood, we see that she has had a dark complexion from then.

 Another thing to note is the fact that Vivi has been a resident of Arabasta far longer than Robin and she never got a tan throughout the series.

 Lots of people assume that Robin is Indian.
 However, in one of the Q&A sections of the manga, Oda Sensei listed the nationalities of all the Straw Hats in a hypothetical situation (If they were to belong to our world) and he mentioned that Robin’s nationality would’ve been Russian in our world.

 So, this fact can perhaps, help support the notion that Oda never intended Robin to have a darker skin tone in the first place.